Eka-Eval: An Evaluation Framework for Low-Resource Multilingual Large Language Models: Eka-Eval

 \subsection{Design and Implementation}

-\textbf{\textsc{Eka-Eval}} is architected as a modular, extensible evaluation framework that balances comprehensive benchmark coverage with practical usability.
-The system is designed around three core principles: \textit{modularity} for easy extension and customization; \textit{accessibility} for low-barrier adoption across diverse research environments; and \textit{comprehensiveness} supports a wide range of capabilities, including underserved areas such as long-context reasoning and tool use.
+\textsc{Eka-Eval} is architected as a modular, extensible evaluation framework that balances practical usability with comprehensive benchmark coverage.
+It provides a zero-code, web-based interface that allows users to run benchmarks, adjust parameters, and visualize results through interactive analytics and leaderboards, while a CLI enables detailed configuration and large-scale evaluations.
+The framework supports flexible model selection for both local and API-based models and is built around three core principles: \textit{modularity} for seamless extension and customization; \textit{accessibility} to support diverse environments, including low-resource language settings; and \textit{comprehensiveness} to cover a wide range of capabilities and low-resource multilingual benchmarks, with particular attention to underserved areas such as long-context reasoning and tool use.